 Overview

 Churn rate is the percentage of customers who stop using your product in a given period.
-It is the single metric that determines whether your business grows, stagnates, or declines — and small differences compound into enormous revenue gaps over time.
-A company at 3% monthly churn loses 31% of its customers every year; at 5% monthly, it loses 46%.
-Halving your churn rate can triple customer lifetime value.
+It's arguably the single metric that decides whether a business grows, stagnates, or declines, because small differences compound into large revenue gaps over time.
+A company at 3% monthly churn loses 31% of its customers every year.
+At 5% monthly, it loses 46%.
+Halve your churn rate and you can triple customer lifetime value in the process.

-This guide walks through every churn calculation you need: monthly customer churn, annual conversion, gross and net revenue churn, retention rate, and CLV impact.
-Use the Churn Rate Calculator to run these numbers instantly without a spreadsheet.
+This guide walks through every churn calculation you're likely to need: monthly customer churn, annual conversion, gross and net revenue churn, retention rate, and the downstream impact on CLV.
+Use the Churn Rate Calculator to run these numbers instantly without opening a spreadsheet.

 What You Need